-Restoring the Ancient Church: Joseph Smith and Early Christianity,--this amazing book by Barry Bickmore is now available online at FAIRLDS.org.
+Restoring the Ancient Church: Joseph Smith and Early Christianity,--an amazing book by Barry Bickmore (archived: please buy the new, updated version from FAIRLDS.org).
 It contains extensive and fascinating evidence from the writings of early Christianity that support the doctrines of the restored Church of Jesus Christ.

 The Golden Era of Mesoamerica--archived article by Steven Jones, showing interesting Mesoamerican parallels with 4th Nephi in the Book of Mormon.

 Quetzalcoatl, the Maya Maize God, and Jesus Christ--Diane Wirth's detailed analysis of the possible connections between Quetzalcoatl and Jesus Christ in Journal of Book of Mormon Studies, Vol. 11, No. 1, 2002, also available in PDF format.